agenda/agenda/README.md

 ## Manually working with a job

 A job instance has many instance methods.
-All mutating methods must be followed with a call to `job.save()` in order to persist the changes to the database.
+All mutating methods must be followed with a call to `await job.save()` in order to persist the changes to the database.

 ### repeatEvery(interval, [options])